PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Related Work

 \section{Related Work}

 \textbf{Vision-Language-Action Models}.
-Vision-language-action models (VLAs) (\cite{team2025gemini,brohan2024rt,black2024pi_0, ding2024quar,fan2025interleave}) have propelled robotic manipulation forward by endowing robots with the ability to understand and execute language-based instructions in diverse visual environments.
+Vision-language-action models (VLAs) (\cite{team2025gemini,rt22023arxiv,black2024pi_0, ding2024quar,fan2025interleave}) have propelled robotic manipulation forward by endowing robots with the ability to understand and execute language-based instructions in diverse visual environments.
 Trained on numerous robot episodes, OpenVLA (\cite{kim2024openvla}) enables zero-shot control and adaptation for various robots.
 Building on the foundational capabilities of OpenVLA, various approaches have been proposed to advance robotic manipulation, such as SpatialVLA (\cite{qu2025spatialvla}) and ECoT (\cite{zawalski2024robotic}).
-Most prior VLAs focus on innovations in visual processing for robotic manipulation, such as integrating lightweight vision-language models with diffusion policy decoders for precise actions (\cite{wen2025tinyvla}) and introducing visual chain-of-thought (CoT) reasoning mechanisms for visual planning (\cite{zhao2025cot}).
+Most prior VLAs focus on innovations in visual processing for robotic manipulation, such as introducing visual chain-of-thought (CoT) reasoning mechanisms for visual planning (\cite{zhao2025cot}).
 Nevertheless, they primarily process visual information at the image level, lacking the ability to perform detailed pixel-level visual processing required for precise robotic manipulation.

+\textbf{Visual Prompting in VLMs}.
+Visual prompting methods (\cite{zhang2023vpgtrans, ren2024pixellm, wu2024visionllm, zhang2024omg}) have recently emerged as a complementary paradigm to textual prompting, allowing models to accept more fine-grained supervision in the form of region-level (\cite{guo2024regiongpt}) and even pixel-level instructions (\cite{ma2024groma, rasheed2024glamm}) over multimodal inputs.
+Shikra (\cite{chen2023shikra}) extends MLLMs with a simple vision–encoder–LLM architecture that treats spatial coordinates as natural language tokens.
+Ferret (\cite{you2023ferret}) enhances region-level grounding in MLLMs through a hybrid region representation and a spatial-aware visual sampler that supports diverse region inputs, while Ferret-v2 (\cite{zhang2024ferret}) further introduces any-resolution grounding and multi-granularity visual encoding, leading to improved fine-grained visual understanding and localization over prior MLLMs.
+LocVLM (\cite{ranasinghe2024learning}) proposes an image-space coordinate–based instruction fine-tuning framework for MLLMs that explores coordinate representations and spatial objectives to inject spatial awareness.
+However, despite these advances, robust pixel-level understanding in VLA frameworks remains challenging, especially when aligning fine-grained spatial cues with continuous, high-precision action control.

 \textbf{Visual Instruction Tuning in VLAs}.
 Visual Instruction Tuning (\cite{zhu2023minigpt,liu2023visual, rasheed2024glamm}) is generally divided into two steps, which are modality alignment and instruction optimization, respectively.
 This strategy also serves as the core paradigm for realizing multimodal capabilities in VLAs (\cite{li2024llara}, \cite{zheng2024tracevla, zawalski2024robotic}).
 For example, TraceVLA (\cite{zheng2024tracevla}) introduces visual trace prompting to enhance spatial-temporal awareness in VLAs.
 In contrast, LLaRA (\cite{li2024llara}) reformulates the robot action policy as visuo-textual conversations through visuomotor instruction tuning and RoVI (\cite{li2025robotic}) develops an object-centric visual instruction paradigm with symbolic sketches.
 However, to address various visuomotor control challenges, adapting visual instruction tuning for VLAs remains a major constraint.